 The national electricity voltage as in the USA - 110/220V AC, 60 Hz.
 Plugs on electrical devices are either North American 3-pin (2 flat blades with round grounding pin), or UK-style (3-pin rectangular blade pins).
 The Belizean liveaboard boats have 2-flat pin sockets.

 Internet services are widely available in Belize but internet is still expensive so they are not on every street corner.
-Some resorts in remote areas may be connected with satellite internet but you may face periods of several days without internet access during your stay.
+The liveaboard cruise boats in Belize do provide a wi-fi service.
 Telephone and fax facilities are generally available.
 The international dialing country code to Belize is +501.

 The Belize postal service is quite reliable.
 Air mail can take around 2 days to the USA or 8-10 days to Europe.
 The main post office in Belize City is on the north side of the swing bridge.

 Many hotels, resorts restaurants and tour operators will include a 10% service charge meaning that further tipping is discretionary.
 Tipping is customary in restaurants that do not include a service charge, and 10-15% is the norm.
 You may also give tips to private tour guides or others who you feel have given a good service.

 Belize can be hot so you should wear cool light clothing to help avoid excessive sweating and fungal infections.
 Formal clothing is generally not expected, even in the higher end places.
 Make sure you put on sun protection and wear a hat.
 Refreshments are not always easy to find when out sightseeing so you should take necessities like drinking water in a small backpack.